badoo/techblog/_posts/2015-08-17-lets-build-freehand-drawing-in-ios-part-3.markdown

 ![width2]({{page.imgdir}}/width2.png)

-Now we are getting the impression of drawing with a dip pen.
-You will need to tweak the constants to your liking depending on how subtle you want it to be.
+Now we’re getting the impression of drawing with a dip pen.
+You’ll need to tweak the constants to your liking depending on how subtle you want it to be.
 We don't want to simulate a real stroke with ink, but rather to give a playful and more realistic feel for the user.

 # Conclusion

-We’ve improved the stroke of our small drawing application, by connecting the dots using more than just straight lines.
-We’ve also achieved a more realistic and playful feel by changing the width of the stroke depending on the speed of the user touches.
+We’ve improved the stroke of our small drawing application by connecting the dots using more than just straight lines.
+We’ve also achieved a more realistic and playful feel by changing the width of the stroke depending on the speed of user touches.

-During the course of these tutorials we have seen the kind of technical challenges a developer may be faced with, and we evolved our code by refactoring and redesigning as our requirements change.
+During the course of these tutorials we’ve seen the kind of technical challenges a developer may be faced with, and we’ve evolved our code by refactoring and redesigning as our requirements change.

 The repository with all the code can be found [here][final].